Preparing to go: What to take with you

 - Make sure that it has the appropriate information relating to roads across the channel

-If you’re unsure, it’s worth consulting the manual or speaking to the manufacturer to find out if this information can be added. - French law prohibits speed camera detection systems
+Check the manual or speak to the manufacturer to see if your sat nav can be updated. - French law prohibits speed camera detection systems

-This means anyone using a sat nav with this feature could, in theory, be breaking the law and liable for a fine up to €1,500.
-Before taking to the road, disable it - the manufacturer should be able to advise if there's a software update to do this, or if it's a built-in feature, the vehicle manufacturer should be your first point of contact.
+Anyone using a sat nav with this feature could, in theory, be breaking the law and liable for a fine up to €1,500.
+Before taking to the road, disable it.
+Your car's manufacturer will know if there's a software update to do this, or if it's a built-in feature.

 France Driving - Pocket Guide